optimizely/nuclear-js/README.md

 #### `Reactor#dispatch(messageType, messagePayload)`

 Dispatches a message to all registered Store.
-This process is done syncronously, all registered `Store` are passed this message and all computeds are re-evaluated (efficiently).
+This process is done syncronously, all registered `Store` are passed this message and all computed values are re-evaluated (efficiently).
 After a dispatch, a Reactor will emit the new state on the `reactor.changeEmitter`

 ex: `reactor.dispatch('addUser', { name: 'jordan' })`